By: Debra Kabalkin on September 25th, 2025

 5. Gather employee feedback

-Now that this window is closed… it’s time to think about the next window!
+Now that this window is closed… It’s time to think about the next window!
 This is an ideal moment to conduct employee surveys, especially about the enrollment process itself.
 Ask them if the system was user-friendly, if they understood their options, and if they’re happy with their new cover.

 Make open enrollment a success